Any good resume is a sales pitch. It highlights your most relevant qualifications, helping a hiring manager to see your value immediately.

-- Highlight your most impressive work experience rather than delivering a laundry list of as many gigs as you can fit on the page.
-Employers and new clients would rather see a high profile company you worked for, even if the project was less important, over a more intensive project for a small business.
+Don’t just deliver a laundry list of as many gigs as you can fit on the page.
+Employers and new clients would rather see a high-profile company you worked for, even if the project was less important, over a more intensive project for a small business.

-- Optionally, you can use a summary section to describe your career or day-to-day work.
-You can also use this section to highlight qualifications that make you a good for the role.
+You may want to use a summary section to describe your career or day-to-day work.
+You can also use this section to display qualifications that make you a good for the role.
 It’s a good idea to familiarize yourself with the different resume formats, so that you can choose the one that makes the most sense for the situation:

 - Combination Resume